Skip to Content

 The lawyers at Brais Law Firm have decades of experience helping injured seamen, cruise ship crew members, dock and harbor workers, and other individuals employed in California’s maritime industry recover compensation for lost earnings, medical expenses, and other damages.
 We also represent California residents and vacationers who have suffered personal injuries in all types of accidents on or near the water.
 We know that these types of injuries can be severe and life-altering.
 If you or a loved one has been hurt or killed in a maritime accident, our objective is to make certain that you get the compensation you need to heal and rebuild your life.

-San Diego
+• San Diego

-Located 95 nautical miles south of the Port of Los Angeles, the Port of San Diego is the southernmost port on the U.S. West Coast.
-The port manages San Diego Bay and its 24 miles of natural waterfront.
-Established in 1962, the port is comprised of five-member cities – San Diego, Chula Vista, Coronado, Imperial Beach, and National City.
 Maritime businesses at the port employ thousands of residents and contribute billions of dollars to the region’s economy.
-Nearly 800 businesses are located on the port’s waterfront, with jobs ranging from shipbuilding and cargo handling to hospitality and tourism.
-The Port of San Diego is also home to a complex of military bases and includes 20 marinas and yacht clubs, 2 cargo terminals, and 2 cruise terminals.
+Nearly 800 businesses are located on the port’s waterfront, resulting in jobs ranging from shipbuilding and cargo handling to hospitality and tourism.
+The Port of San Diego is also home to a complex of military bases, 20 marinas and yacht clubs, two cargo terminals, and two cruise terminals.
 The cargo terminals at the port are equipped to handle specialty cargo such as military equipment, vehicles, transformers, lumber, and other products and materials that are shipped without packaging or containers.

 • Aida Cruises